 - Multi-sport tours

 Chile Nativo is a local company of mountain guides and professional travel experts, with a great deal of experience organizing travel itineraries.
 The guides live in Patagonia and regularly have training in subjects related to flora, fauna, geology, glaciology and history.
 They also have a first aid training certificate.

 The groups on trips by Chile Nativo are small – mostly 2 to 8 guests in one group.
 The company also provides food on their tours.

-Chile Nativo provide a bunch of activities in Torres del Paine.
-They range from day to multi day tours depending on what you’d like to do.
+Chile Nativo provides a bunch of activities in Torres del Paine.
+They range from day to multi-day tours depending on what you’d like to do.

 The same goes for what you need to take with you – depending on the trip, you might need to take your own sleeping bag and mat, for example.
 All information can be found by checking each individual trip or contacting the company.

 Since there are so many activities in Torres del Paine that Chile Nativo provides, I recommend that you check their website for the prices.

 Activities in Torres del Paine that Chile Nativo provides

 - Bike trips